SuperDARNCanada/borealis_postprocessors/README.md

         Parameters
         ----------
         record: OrderedDict
-            hdf5 record containing antennas_iq data and metadata
+            hdf5 group containing data and metadata, from infile
-        averaging_method: Union[None, str]
-            Method to use for averaging correlations across sequences.
-Acceptable methods are 'median' and 'mean'
         kwargs: dict
             Whatever you need to do your processing!

         Returns
         -------
         record: OrderedDict
-            hdf5 record, with new fields required by output data type
+            Whatever you want to store in your file!
         """
         # do your processing here
         return record